mistletoegoegoe/SQL_Ecommerce_Exploring/README.md

 Key takeaways:
-- **Extreme Frequency Outlier:** An average of 43.86 transactions per user is an extraordinary baseline.
+- **Could be Frequency Outlier:** An average of 43.86 transactions per user is an extraordinary baseline.
 This indicates that the "average" customer is purchasing ~1.4 times every day.

 ### Query 7.
 Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017